ARM-software/SCP-firmware/doc/framework.md

 can utilize the driver.

-Alternatively, a driver that is of the *service* type may choose to restrict the service it provides to only a whitelisted set of modules within the firmware.
-In this case the driver module can compare the identifier of the module that is attempting binding with its whitelist and accept or reject the bind request as appropriate.
+Alternatively, a driver that is of the *service* type may choose to restrict the service it provides to only a allowlisted set of modules within the firmware.
+In this case the driver module can compare the identifier of the module that is attempting binding with its allowlist and accept or reject the bind request as appropriate.

 If a binding request is rejected then the framework will consider that an error